This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra costs to you.

 Recommended Mt.
 Fuji Tour

 If you’re interested in a guided tour of the Kawaguchiko area and want to visit some of the local attractions, we’ve got a day trip tour available from Tokyo!
-Simply meet up with your guide at Shinjuku Station, get on a bus, and enjoy a comfortable ride to the Mt.
+Meet up with your guide at Shinjuku Station, get on a bus, and enjoy a comfortable ride to the Mt.
 Fuji area.
 You can explore various places to see the stunning view of Mt.
 Fuji, sample delicious specialty foods, and visit the Aokigahara Forest to see the wind cave.
 This Mt.
-Fuji Day Trip Tour covers all the must-visit spots in the area, providing you with a chance to enjoy the breathtaking view of Mt.
+Fuji Day Trip Tour covers all the must-visit spots in the area, allowing you to enjoy the breathtaking view of Mt.
 Fuji!

 Itinerary